Career Development and Growth

 Naval Acquisition Development Program (NADP) - The purpose of the NADP is to develop highly skilled professionals through a two to three year training program.
 The NADP provides highly qualified and talented entry level employees an opportunity for rapid advancement, regular promotions, systematic development, career broadening assignments and graduate education through a structured, systematic career development process using a career field Master Development Plan (MDP).

-Interested in exploring new places, experiencing different cultures, and meeting new people, then DOD is the employer for you!
+Interested in exploring new places, experiencing different cultures, and meeting new people, then DOW is the employer for you!
 There are opportunities for Civilian careers in over thousands of locations across the world.
-As you navigate through your career at DOD, you can fulfill your dreams of living abroad, exploring new parts of the continental U.S., or just staying close to home.
+As you navigate through your career at DOW, you can fulfill your dreams of living abroad, exploring new parts of the continental U.S., or just staying close to home.

-The DOD is made up of 33 individual Agencies and Components – each with their own operations in support of each other and the overall DOD.
-With over 950,000 Civilian employees, the DOD offers a myriad of options to explore new opportunities for advancement in your current field or seek new challenges across the organization.
+The DOW is made up of 33 individual Agencies and Components – each with their own operations in support of each other and the overall DOW.
+With over 950,000 Civilian employees, the DOW offers a myriad of options to explore new opportunities for advancement in your current field or seek new challenges across the organization.